exactmike/OneShell/DevPlans.md

 - [ ] If you use a non-valid dynamic parameter name with New-OrgProfileSystem (and perhaps other commands) you'll get a non-helpful error about postitional parameters "Cannot bind positional parameters because no names were given."
 - [ ] Set-OrgProfileSystemEndpoint does not work to update an endpoint address
 - [ ] Need to be able to use separate credential for connections to MSOnline,AzureAD,AzureADPReview,etc. (one credential for pssession another for service connection)
-- [ ] Need to implement SessionManagementGroups ...
+- [ ] Need to implement SessionManagementGroups logic to create and update/manage the group variables
 - [ ] Need to add explicit loading of required module to establish PSSession for special cases (like SkypeForBusinessOnline)
-- [ ] Fix Test existing Session command logic - might need to convert to scriptblock first
+- [x] Fix Test existing Session command logic - might need to convert to scriptblock first
 - [ ] Session Management Groups aren't being written to the org profile system object for powershell type systems

 ## Requested Features